-Elisha Barron has helped win over $1 Billion in jury verdicts and settlements.
-Ms. Barron represents plaintiffs and defendants through every stage of litigation in an array of complex commercial cases, including in intellectual property, antitrust, False Claims Act litigation, and general commercial litigation.
+Elisha Barron litigates high-stakes cases across the country and, in the last five years alone, has secured over $1 Billion in jury verdicts and settlements for her clients.
+Named “One to Watch” in Commercial Litigation by Best Lawyers for 2021 (Woodward White, Inc.) and a “Rising Star” by New York Law Journal in 2019 (ALM), Ms. Barron represents plaintiffs and defendants through every stage of litigation in complex commercial cases, including in intellectual property, antitrust, False Claims Act litigation, and general commercial litigation.

-- Secured a $450 million settlement – one of the largest ever in the United States by a single whistleblower– in a landmark False Claims Act lawsuit against the Swiss drug manufacturer Novartis Pharmaceuticals Corporation.
+- Securing a $450 million settlement – one of the largest ever in the United States by a single whistleblower– in a landmark False Claims Act lawsuit against the Swiss drug manufacturer Novartis Pharmaceuticals Corporation.
 Ms. Barron deposed pharmacists and nurses across the country, securing key testimony which helped secure the award.

-- Secured nearly $170 million in settlements before fees and expenses in the antitrust case In re Animation Workers Antitrust Litigation (N.D.
+- Securing nearly $170 million in settlements before fees and expenses in the antitrust case In re Animation Workers Antitrust Litigation (N.D.
 Cal.) for a class of Hollywood animators and visual effects employees who accused several major movie studios of entering into an agreement not to “poach” each other’s employees.
 The case contributed to Susman Godfrey being named ‘Class Action Group of the Year’ by Law360.

-- Represented wearable fitness pioneer Jawbone in patent litigation against Fitbit in numerous forums—two actions in the International Trade Commission and two actions in federal district court.
+- Representing wearable fitness pioneer Jawbone in patent litigation against Fitbit in numerous forums—two actions in the International Trade Commission and two actions in federal district court.
 Ms. Barron briefed and argued motions regarding the invalidity of Fitbit’s patents, securing favorable rulings for Jawbone on several patents.
-Ms. Barron also argued at the federal court Markman hearing and secured a favorable claim constructions for Jawbone.
+Ms. Barron also argued at the federal court Markman hearing and secured favorable claim constructions for Jawbone.

 Before joining Susman Godfrey, Ms. Barron clerked for Judge Shira Scheindlin on the U.S. District Court for the Southern District of New York, and Judge José Cabranes on the U.S. Court of Appeals for the Second Circuit.
 She graduated from Yale University with a degree in History of Science and Medicine, and received her J.D., cum laude, from Harvard Law School, where she was an editor on the Journal on Legislation.